ArtemMarchukInmost/google-sheets-action/README.md

 Required

-Input To Your JSON File with rows (see [Example](https://github.com/ArtemMarchukInmost/google-sheets-action/blob/main/.github/test.json) for more details)
+Path To Your JSON File with rows (see [Example](https://github.com/ArtemMarchukInmost/google-sheets-action/blob/main/.github/test.json) for more details)

 ### Environment Set Up